-A Bachelor's degree from a recognized university with a major in Finance or Investment Science.
+A bachelor's degree from a recognised university with a major in Finance or Investment Science.
 Selection will be on the basis of academic performance and the University's equity policy.
 As a general rule, a minimum of 65% in the major subjects would be expected, but this does not necessarily guarantee acceptance to the programme, which also depends on capacity and the quality of competing applications.

-The qualification would prepare students for participation in the Finance Industry or for entry to further academic development in Finance by exposing them to advanced issues in Finance from both practical and theoretical perspectives.
+The programme will prepare students for participation in the Finance Industry or for entry to further academic development in Finance by exposing them to advanced issues in Finance from both practical and theoretical perspectives.
 As well as mainstream asset classes they will also become familiar with various alternative investments.

 Offered over 1 year of full-time study.
-Classes commence in February Prescribed curriculum structure:

 NQF HEQSF Level

 Course code Course name Credits

-FTX4056F Applied Investments 18 8
+FTX4056S Applied Investments 18 8

-FTX4057S Applied Corporate Finance 18 8
+FTX4057F Applied Corporate Finance 18 8

-FTX4051H Finance Research Project 36 8
+FTX4052H Finance Honours Research Project 40 8

 FTX4086F Alternative Investments 18 8

-Approved elec tives at NQF level 8 or above 30
+Approved elec ctives at HEQSF level 8 or above 26

-Total: 120
+- Total: 120